Retrospect – A Local History Blog

 Today, plague is still found in rodents throughout the American West.
 While modern medicines have lessened health concerns, every year a small number of people contract the plague—a reminder of the disease that once caused consternation and conflict throughout the Bay Area and along the East Bay waterfront.

-Thanks for sharing your thoughts (see comment link above).
-All comments are moderated before posting, so please be patient.
-Longer comments can be emailed to: [email protected].
+Thanks for sharing your thoughts (see comment link above at left).
+All comments are moderated before posting.
+Thanks for your patience.
+Email the author at [email protected].

 Golden Gate Fields—The 83-Year-Old Track that Barely Left the Starting Gate